santoshtechwiz/codeguru.github.io/_drafts/charp9-record-tutorial.md

 ## record == and !=santosh

-Record already provide operator overloding for == and != so it easy to compare two records.
+The Record already provide operator overloading for == and !=, so it is easy to compare two records.

 ```csharp
 Console.WriteLine(rPerson1==rPerson2); // True